 - the virtual knowledge sharing platform expera

-- physical and virtual meetings of thematic Working Groups
+- physical and virtual meetings of thematic ERA-Net SES Working Groups

-The Knowledge Community is being managed by the Support Team which is an integral part of the ERA-Net SES Coordination.
-The subcontracted Support Team consists of three partners with prominent expertise and practice in the field of accompanying research of RD&D initiatives:
+The ERA-Net SES Knowledge Community is being managed by the support team which is an integral part of the ERA-Net SES Coordination.
+The subcontracted support team consists of three partners with prominent expertise and practice in the field of accompanying research of RDD initiatives:

 - B.A.U.M.
 Consult from Germany – famous from leading the accompanying research and overall dissemination of the German E-Energy Initiative